-- 52. Biological samples would be collected to assess the presence of bacteriophages (plaque assay and qPCR) and bacteria (qPCR).
-Samples would be taken prior to administration of the bacteriophages, 30 minutes and 2 hours post-dose and on Days 2, 4, 8, 11, 15, 29. - 53.
-Bacterial samples would be obtained from the site of infection, blood, urine, faeces, sputum, swabs or other clinical specimens. - 54.
-Samples would be taken at home by HITH staff and treated in the same manner as clinical samples.
+52. Biological samples would be collected to assess the presence of bacteriophages (plaque assay and qPCR) and bacteria (qPCR).
+Samples would be taken prior to administration of the bacteriophages, 30 minutes and 2 hours post-dose and on Days 2, 4, 8, 11, 15, 29.

+53. Bacterial samples would be obtained from the site of infection, blood, urine, faeces, sputum, swabs or other clinical specimens.

+54. Samples would be taken at home by HITH staff and treated in the same manner as clinical samples.
+Samples may be taken less frequently during HITH than during hospital stays.